Battle of Kock (1939): Casualties

-3 October
+October 3

 The stiff Polish resistance forced General Otto to use all his forces for an assault.
 He was going to split Polish forces in two and destroy them.
-He decided that the 33rd Motorized Infantry Regiment supported by part of the divisional artillery would attack Annopol, Pieńki and Talczyn.
+He decided that the 33rd Motorized Infantry Regiment, supported by part of the divisional artillery, would attack Annopol, Pieńki, and Talczyn.
 This force was tasked with destroying the Polish 50th Infantry Division.
-The 93rd Motorized Infantry Regiment was ordered to capture Serokomla, and then Hordzież, and to destroy a defensive formation of the 'Zaza' cavalry division.
+The 93rd Motorized Infantry Regiment was ordered to capture Serokomla and then Hordzież and to destroy a defensive formation of the 'Zaza' cavalry division.
 The 66th Motorized Infantry Regiment entered the field of battle in the afternoon.

 General Kleeberg thought that the main German advance would be toward the 'Zaza' cavalry division at Serokomla/Hordzież.
-He decided that part of the cavalry would fend off the German attack.
+He decided that part of the cavalry would be tasked with fending off the German attack.
 The rest would join a counter-attack alongside the 50th Infantry Division on the right wing and rear of the 13th German Motorized Infantry Division.
 The 60th Infantry Division and the 'Podlaska Cavalry Brigade' would close off potential German attack routes.
-If this counter-attack was successful, the German division would be forced to withdraw behind the river Wieprz.
+If this counter-attack were successful, the German division would be forced to withdraw behind the Wieprz River.

-Between 07:50 and 09:30, two regiments of the 50th Infantry Division (the 180th and the 178th, less its 2nd battalion), attacked.
+Between 07:50am and 09:30am, two regiments of the 50th Infantry Division (the 180th and the 178th, less its 2nd battalion), attacked.
 They were supported by a howitzer battery.
 The attack was commanded by Lieutenant Colonel Gorzkowski.
 Initially successful, the Polish units were halted and then forced onto the defensive.
 The cavalry attack by the Uhlans was also stopped and forced to withdraw west of Wola Gułowska.

-At 10:30, German artillery began to fire on Polish cavalry positions.
+At 10:30am, German artillery began to fire on Polish cavalry positions.
 The 93rd Motorized Infantry Regiment began an attack on the 'Wilk' battalion positions, inflicting heavy losses.
 The 33rd Motorized Infantry Regiment began a gradual attack on the Polish 50th Infantry Division.

-After heavy fighting, the German advance was stopped.
+After heavy fighting, the German advance came to a halt.
 General Otto decided to support the 33rd Motorized Infantry Regiment with the 2nd Battalion of the 66th Motorized Infantry Regiment.
-German formations captured Wola Gułowska, but in the evening, they were forced to withdraw from the eastern part of the area and go on the defensive in the west part.
+German formations captured Wola Gułowska, but in the evening, they were forced to withdraw from the eastern part of the area and go on the defensive in the western part.